Eat in season food and enjoy tomato all year round

 When you go and by tomatoes during the winter season, pay attention to their origin.
 You are likely to notice that they come from places far from you.
 This has a negative impact to the environment, because heating greenhouses and transporting the tomatoes harvested far from when they have grown up, produces high levels of CO2, the gas responsible for global warming.

 In France, for example, the growing season of tomatoes is from May to October, depending on the region.
 If you want to be Earth friendly, you should eat in season and locally grown tomatoes.

 Fortunately, tomatoes do keep their health benefits even cooked, so you can enjoy tomatoes all over the year in the form of delicious tomato sauces!
-In fact, the best ripe tomatoes can be used to make passata tomatoes sauce during summer, which is their natural growing season!
+In fact, the best ripe tomatoes can be used to make passata tomato sauce during summer, which is their natural growing season!

 The “passata” is the base to make a wide diversity of tomato sauces and can also be added in soups like minestrone, the italian vegetable soup.